flclxo/target-checkout-bot/README.md

 LOOKING FOR ANOTHER DEV TO WORK WITH ME TO KEEP UP WEEKLY ON WALMART/OTHER WEBSITES/WORK ON OTHER MODULES.
 Send email, if you sent me an email send it again please thank you flclxo@flclcapital.com, must be experienced

+POKEMONE CENTER / TARGET MODULE ARE DONE.
+To purchase a copy message flclxo@flclcapital.com, 125$ for 4 months of access stripe checkout link / crypto / or paypal.

 -Bypass Shape cookie gen target anti-bot (no need to have chrome extension like Stellar/Refract(Prism) and a cookie jar to send requests)
 -Fast Mode (Bypass implemented)
 -Stable Mode